srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 ****************************

-To visualize gNB KPIs, we provide a Grafana dashboard designed to work with the metrics server included in the srsRAN Project Helm repository.
-The metrics server collects and parses gNB metrics, stores them in an InfluxDB database, and the Grafana dashboard then displays them.
+To visualize gNB KPIs, we provide a Grafana dashboard designed to work with the metrics server included in the
+|project_name| Helm repository.
+The metrics server collects and parses gNB metrics, stores them in an InfluxDB
+database, and the Grafana dashboard then displays them.

 If you haven't already added the srsRAN Helm repository, add it now: